Best Next.js CMS in 2023

 Price range: $0-89+

-Prismic is arguably the most debated Jamstack CMS.
+Prismic is one of the best known Jamstack CMS.
 It’s known for its editor-friendly UI.
-Using Prismic, it's easy to quickly create small, simple marketing sites, as well as medium ones.
+Using Prismic, it's easy to quickly create small, simple marketing sites and medium ones.

 Prismic employs the concept of slices, or custom-coded blocks, for modeling your UI.
 There’s the Slice machine to craft your custom slices.
 Also, you can reuse slices from page to page.
 But so far, there’s no way to bulk-update slices used across multiple pages.